 On reaching the Stour turn right along the numerous pathways available.
 Don’t worry, they all join up.
 Make your way through the copse that borders the river at this point.
 If you have time seek out the short byways that take you to differing parts of the river bank, most of them leading to anglers’ positions for the fishing that takes place on the river.

 The main path leaves the copse after 1 or so kilometres, by which time you may have walked the council maintained boardwalk keeping you and yours dry whilst your dogs plunge into the marshy (very marshy) terrain underneath.
 The path is clear and easy to follow.
 It progresses along the hillside opposite the Bath Road though so far away you rarely hear or see the traffic, before finally settling onto the river bank.
 The Stour is a real gem.
 Slow flowing and meandering, a romantic idyll if ever there was one until troubled by rains that gather the entire waterfall from North Dorset rivers and tributaries and bring them to Sturminster via this innocent looking waterway.
 Birdspotters, anglers, poets alike will find it an inspiring scene.
 Continue along this footpath, past the famous Horse rides of the Fox-Pitt equestrian team and make your way to Cutts Mill.
-One of seven mills lining the river’s banks in the early Victorian period, as its name suggests it was primarily a saw mill.
+One of seven mills lining the river’s banks in the early Victorian period.
 Now in a poor state of repair after vandalism caused it to be sealed off from public access it’s pool and gear workings lay on a beautiful setting creating industrial theatre much loved of romantic novelists like Hardy and Barnes.
 I presume the reality was of harsh conditions and poor lives.